 Dida was born in Beirut in 1984 and adopted to Switzerland the same year.

-As the eldest of her three other adoptive brothers, she grew up with a sense of discontent about her story, her name and the culture of her origins.
+As the eldest of her three other adoptive brothers, she grew up with a sense of strong curiosity about her story, her name and the culture of her origins.
 After having studied social sciences, she takes the decision by heart to study at Jazz School Bern.

 There, she is immediately confronted to her artistic and cultural identity.
 She discovers her love for writing and is constantly provoked to question the origin of her inspiration.